Jon-Ting/sphractal/README.md

 git clone https://github.com/Jon-Ting/fastBC.git
 ```

 * Building an executable by doing either one of the following compilations according to the instructions on the [README.md](https://github.com/Jon-Ting/fastBC/blob/main/README.md) page.
 This will decide whether you will be running the box counting algorithm with GPU acceleration.
-Feel free to rename the executables to any other sensible names:
+Feel free to rename the executables:
 ```bash
 $ g++ 3DbinImBCcpu.cpp bcCPU.cpp -o 3DbinImBCcpu.exe
 ```